Ophthalmic Partners treats choroidal nevus for patients in Philadelphia, Pennsylvania and the surrounding communities.

 One of the best ways to prevent choroidal nevus is to wear sunglasses with UV protection while you are outdoors.

 The spots are usually found during a routine eye exam.
 Diagnosis of the choroidal nevus is made with tests such as ultrasonography, ocular coherence tomography, or photographic imaging.
 They may not be an indicator of any problem, and often there are no symptoms.
-However, just as a mole on the skin can evolve into cancer, the choroidal nevus lesions can transform into a choroidal melanoma, which is malignant and must be treated, so it is important to monitor them for any changes.
+However, just as a mole on the skin can evolve into cancer, the choroidal nevus lesions can transform into choroidal melanoma, which is malignant and must be treated, so it is important to monitor them for any changes.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
-Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, or Marlton, NJ, as soon as possible to book an assessment.
+Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

-The eye doctors at Ophthalmic Partners of Pennsylvania and New Jersey have the necessary expertise and experience to diagnose and treat eye disorders, and help you lower the risk of developing eye disease.
+The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.